easyops-cn/next-core/etc/brick-types.api.md

 // Warning: (ae-internal-missing-underscore) The name "PreviewerMessageToBuilder" should be prefixed with an underscore because the declaration is marked as @internal
 //
 // @internal (undocumented)
-export type PreviewerMessageToBuilder = PreviewMessageContainerPreviewerHoverOnBrick | PreviewMessageContainerPreviewerSelectBrick;
+export type PreviewerMessageToBuilder = PreviewMessageContainerPreviewerHoverOnBrick | PreviewMessageContainerPreviewerSelectBrick | PreviewMessageContainerPreviewerContextMenuOnBrick;

 // Warning: (ae-internal-missing-underscore) The name "PreviewHelperBrick" should be prefixed with an underscore because the declaration is marked as @internal
 //